sonic-net/SONiC/doc/config_reload/config_reload_enhancement.md

 #### Show command

 No new commands are introduced as part of this design

+#### DB Migrator

+The 'has_timer' field in FEATURE table will be changed to 'delay'.
+Hence db_migrator is required to modify the configurations to reflect this change.

 ### YANG model changes

 Yang model needs to be updated for FEATURE_TABLE.
 The 'has_timer' field will be removed and replaced with 'delay'